nekonaute/pogobot/README.md

 - Software
 - Tools

-Hardware contains the schematics and other files to reproduice the robot.
+Hardware contains the schematics and other files to build your own robot from scratch.

 All the schematics were done using KiCad 6.
 You can find :
 - 'Belly' folder with the belly schematics
 - 'Head' folder with the head schematics